 I hit my lowest weight of 163 pounds in September of 2012, roughly 62 pounds lost in about 110 weeks.
 For us math geeks, that is an average weight loss of a little more than a half pound per week.
 When I started at 225 pounds I had a BMI of 32 (obese) and I did not measure body fat percentage (not even on my radar) but I estimate it to be between 32% and 34%.
 Today, I average about 184 pounds (I estimate I have gained about 13 pounds of muscle mass since early 2013) and my body fat percentage is somewhere around 16.5%.
 That is unfortunately up about 4 percentage points from my 12.5% body fat late in 2016.
 In the last year I suspect my metabolism has changed with age and I have had both a positive energy balance and some fat gain as a result.
 My current goal is to drop my body fat percentage back down below 14%.

-I rarely have back pain or other physical issues, my lab tests are phenomenal in terms of inflammation, blood lipids, blood sugar levels and all other indicators, my blood pressure runs around 110/65, and I feel really vital for a 63 year young man.
+I rarely have back pain or other physical issues, my lab tests are phenomenal in terms of inflammation, blood lipids, blood sugar levels and all other indicators, my blood pressure runs around 110/65, and I feel really vital in my day to day life.

 There is nothing special about me – these results can be achieved by you as well.
 Follow the guidance on this website and you too will have “before and after” pictures to show the world.